 - Click Radeon Additional settings, and it will appear another setting panel.

-- Again from left panel select ‘Switchable Graphics Application Monitor.’
+- Again from the left panel select ‘Switchable Graphics Application Monitor.’

 Updating the graphics driver can settle or find a solution to display issues in High Definition games, Videos, and Adobe applications like Photoshop or Illustrator.
-Updating the graphics driver can also solve stability issues in those type of desktop applications.
+Updating the graphics driver can also solve stability issues in this type of desktop application.